astralfrontier/chaosfrontier-org-wiki/games/sycamour-division/sycamour.md

 * May have inherited a power from [Iron Maiden](#iron-maiden)
 * Currently in possession of Bruce, the teddy bear
 * First name is "Lucy", last name unknown
+* Seems to be in a relationship with Grando

 ## Grando
 ![Grando](/uploads/sycamour/grando.jpg "Grando")